Non-territorial autonomy: Autonomy ideas of Austromarxists

 The ideas of Renner and Bauer did not find any support in the Austrian Social Democratic Workers' Party, but national cultural autonomy nevertheless did not remain only an object of abstract discussions.
 In the last decades of the existence of Austrian-Hungary, the ideas of autonomy were tried to some extent in reality.
 Such an experiment was, for example, the adoption of the local constitution of Moravia in 1905, also known as the Moravian Compromise.
 According to the compromise the income-based election curias of the Moravian parliamentary elections were divided into Czech and German sections.
 In order to ensure that the Czechs chose representatives of their own nationality and the Germans chose the Germans, ethnicity-based electoral lists of voters, also known as cadastres, were provided.
 A similar compromise followed in Bukovina in 1909 and in Galicia in 1914.
 By contrast, according to the 1910 constitution of Bosnia-Herzegovina, which was annexed in 1908, income-based curias were divided into sections based not on nationality but on religion.
 These local constitutions allowed members of ethnic groups (or religious communities) to elect representatives of their community to local parliaments, but did not offer economic autonomy or completely separate representative assemblies to any ethnic group.

 The ideas of autonomy developed by the Austro-Marxists attracted interest outside Austria as well.
 As a result, at the end of and after the First World War, the ideas of non-territorial autonomy were tried to be implemented in several new countries, but the main principle changed.
 While the Austro-Marxists wanted to manage the ethnic diversity within the country with the help of autonomy, later non-territorial autonomy became one of the measures for the protection of minorities.

 Between the two World Wars

-After the collapse of the Russian, Austro-Hungarian and Ottoman empires, the management of national cultural diversity and ensuring the rights of minorities became particularly relevant in the new countries that emerged on their territories.
+After the collapse of the Russian, Austro-Hungarian, German and Ottoman empires in 1917 and 1918, the management of national cultural diversity and ensuring the rights of minorities became particularly relevant in the new countries that emerged on their former territories.
 Unlike in Western Europe, individuals in these regions with an imperial background were clustered into ethnocultural communities rather than political nations.
-Such communities were not always clearly separated by territorial lines between each other, resulting in the multi-ethnic states.
+Such communities were not always clearly separated by territorial lines between each other, resulting in multi-ethnic states.